leverj/api/source/index.html.md

 # Loginless Authentication

-Loginless Authentication is a zero-knowledge authentication system, which relies on ECDSA.
+Loginless is a zero-knowledge authentication system, which relies on ECDSA.
 The scheme involves arriving at a shared secret using your private key and the public key of the peer.
 Every request is HMAC authenticated using this shared secret.

 ## Benefits
 Zero knowledge Authentication avoids setting session cookies and eliminates the following classes of attacks: Session Hijacking, Some kinds of replay attacks, Cookie sniffing and some XSS and XSRF attacks.
 Not having the password or session id on the server mitigates some kinds of attacks due to server breach.
 Zero knowledge systems never send passwords or cookies and are also safer in case of information leak from TLS issues such as Heartbleed bug

-### Overview
+## Overview

 Loginless requires you to set the Authorization header in HTTP for protected endpoints:

-### Authorization and Nonce headers
+## Authorization and Nonce headers

 ```
-Authorization HMAC \<user_id\>:\<hmac_sha256\>
+Authorization HMAC <user_id>:<hmac_sha256>
 Nonce <unix_time>
 ```